sandialabs/StrideSearch/README.md

 or exceed the spatial identification criteria.@n Following the spatial search, detected storms are built into tracks using a temporal correlation program, which also applies temporal identification criteria.

+A good starting point for a basic over view of StrideSearch is in the **Examples**:
+- Tropical cyclone search: SSTropicalCyclone.cpp
+- Extratropical cyclone search: SSSouthernExtraTrop.cpp

+Also each class has a corresponding set of **tests** (in `StrideSearch/tests`) that illustrate its basic functionality.
+To run these tests, after building StrideSearch, type `make test`.

 Spatial search
 ---------------